Preparing, stuffing and cooking your turkey

 - Handle your turkey as little as possible - Unpack it directly into a roasting tray before placing it straight in the oven.

-- Don't wash the turkey - This can spread bacteria around your kitchen through drips, drops and splashes.
+- Don't wash the turkey - Most turkeys are oven ready so they don’t need to be cleaned.
+Washing your turkey can spread bacteria around your kitchen through drips, drops and splashes.

 - Wash your hands thoroughly - Before and after you handle your turkey, wash your hands with warm soapy water and dry with a clean towel.